Ragan's PR Daily Awards 2016

 [Back to the Top]

 Yes.
 Entries may be submitted by organizations from around the world.
 The only requirement is that entries be submitted in English.

 Will you return my entry materials?

 Who judges the entries?

-Our judges include the editorial staff of Ragan.com, PR Daily.com, HR Communicator and Health Care Communications News.
+Our judges include the editorial staff of Ragan.com, PR Daily.com, and HR Communicator and Health Care Communications News.

 When and where will the winners be announced?

-Each of these announcements will be made with a headline on our website, in our daily email newsletter, and on our social media platforms.
+Each category winner will be celebrated in a headlined news story on our website, in our daily email newsletter, and on our social media platforms.
 Emails will be sent to all the entrants to notify them of these announcements.